-  Be sure to also check your form mapping is correct, as this can cause the rule to fail, if we don't know how it relates to your CRM.
+Be sure also to check your form mapping is correct, as this can cause the rule to fail if we don't know how it relates to your CRM.

 If you are looking at why an Ownership route went to a specific rep, you can also click into the green queue to see why it matched: